AbhashChamlingRai/AUS_SOL_Report_Generator/README.txt

+First, run Del_Reports.py inside 'Scripts' directory.
-Run WebScrapping.py inside 'Scripts\WebScrapping.py' and follow the instructions.
+Then, run WebScrapping.py inside 'Scripts' directory and follow the instructions.

 You can request the script to perform the following (three actions):